sh1ggy/keyDOTboard/README.md

 This error requires the user to hold down the boot button.
 The fix is to install a 10uF capacitor between EN and ground on your hardware configuration.

+This seems to only have been encountered on my laptop regardless of if its running windows, or manjaro linux.
+This was tested with an esp32-wroom and an esp32s2 mini.

 This seems to be a common issue relating to inconsistency in some ESP modules where the RC delay on the EN signal is not sufficient which breaks the timing.

 **Related Articles**